 “These beers tend to have a fairly good margin to them… The cost of packaging is, well, not even remotely close to being ignored”, Bennet said.
 “It is a sort of a given for these beers: you have to spend some time, money, and effort on the packaging.”

 With this design boom comes a desire to look behind the curtain at the people involved: creators, artists, designers and brewers.
-Last year, when The New York Times asked Milton Glaser, a design legend and the man behind the iconic Brooklyn Brewery identity, to critique a set of prominent labels, his review went viral.
+When The New York Times asked Milton Glaser, a design legend and the man behind the iconic Brooklyn Brewery identity, to critique a set of prominent labels, his review went viral.

 In that story, Glaser explained that his theory of design was “the creation of affection” — though “affection” was not a good term for his feelings toward some of the other labels.
 Drinkers also have strong opinions on the matter.
 Empty, one man’s trash can be another man’s treasure, washed out and stored on the mantle with pride.
 (Two close friends, both beer aficionados, unleash their inner litigators when the topic of Maine Beer Company‘s austere labels come up.)
 That’s another wonderful part of craft beer design and artistry: its divisiveness is only heightened by its subjectivity.
 This makes a good label the perfect pairing for a good beer, more than any burger or porch rocker, because craft beer is about social enjoyment, good company and good conversation.